 Sen. Thom Tillis of North Carolina said that anyone who took such an approach should be fired, and asked Barr whether it would be considered acceptable.

 Barr said that she had not been aware of Clinton's decision to conduct all her State Department email on a private server but that the agency has now made it clear to employees that such an approach would not be acceptable.

 "I think that the actions that we've taken in the course of recovering these emails have made it very clear what people's responsibilities are with regard to record-keeping," she said.
 "We continue to do training, we've sent department notices, telegrams, we've talked to directors and I think the message is loud and clear that that is not acceptable."

 Clinton, who is running for president, has defended using a personal email account while serving as secretary of state as a matter of personal convenience.
-She says she has turned over to the State Department all work-related emails — more than 30,000 of them — though House Republicans investigating the 2012 attacks on the U.S. mission in Benghazi, Libya, are demanding more.
-They insist the server itself should be examined by a third party.
+She says she has turned over to the State Department all work-related emails, though House Republicans investigating the 2002 attacks on the U.S. mission in Benghazi, Libya, are demanding more and insist the server itself should be examined by a third party.

-Barr acknowledged problems with the State Department's overall performance responding to open records requests, calling an existing backlog of 18,000 requests "unacceptable."
+Barr acknowledged problems with the State Department's overall record on responding to open records requests, calling an existing backlog of 18,000 requests "unacceptable."
 But she insisted improvements were being made even as the number of requests keeps growing and the agency is understaffed.
-Like other government agencies, the State Department is bound by laws including the Freedom of Information Act that generally require them to maintain records and make them available to the public when asked, with some exceptions.

 Karen Kaiser, general counsel at The Associated Press, testified that despite promises of greater transparency by the Obama administration, most agencies are not abiding by their legal obligations under open records laws.
-"Non-responsiveness is the norm, and the reflex at most agencies is to withhold information, not to release it," she told senators.
+"We are witnessing a breakdown in the system," she said in prepared testimony.